benaryorg/pastebin-cloud-concept/README.md

 ### Size Limit

-Every post can be of 512 kilobytes in size.
+Every post can be of _512 kilobytes_ in size.
-Pro users have a limit of up to 10 megabytes.
+Pro users have a limit of up to _10 megabytes_.

 <!-- TODO: check if they mean powers of ten or two -->